npm/cacache/README.md

 ##### `size`

 If provided, the data stream will be verified to check that enough data was passed through.
-If there's more or less data than expected, an `EBADSIZE` error will be returned.
+If there's more or less data than expected, insertion will fail with an `EBADSIZE` error.

 ##### `digest`

 If present, the pre-calculated digest for the inserted content.
-If this option if provided and does not match the post-insertion digest, insertion will fail.
+If this option if provided and does not match the post-insertion digest, insertion will fail with an `EBADCHECKSUM` error.

 To control the hashing algorithm, use `opts.hashAlgorithm`.

 ##### `hashAlgorithm`

-Default: 'sha1'
+Default: 'sha256'

 Hashing algorithm to use when calculating the digest for inserted data.
-Can use any algorithm supported by Node.js' `crypto` module.
+Can use any algorithm listed in `crypto.getHashes()` or `'omakase'`/`'お任せします'` to pick a random hash algorithm on each insertion.
+You may also use any anagram of `'modnar'` to use this feature.

 ##### `uid`/`gid`